rawnly/untitled/apps/blog/src/posts/thread-safe-queue-rust.md

 + cv: CondVar
 ```

-The `Mutex` alone is not enough to be safe.
-The `CondVar` will allow us to wait for the queue to be populated before popping an element.
+The `Mutex{:rust}` alone is not enough to be safe.
+The `CondVar{:rust}` will allow us to wait for the queue to be populated before popping an element.
 In this way we can run 100 `pushes` and `pops` in parallel and have as a final result an empty queue.

 First of all, let's update the `pop` method to return the element (`T`) itself and not the `Option`